 A Sustainable Way Of Living

 Good land-use planning shapes neighborhoods into healthier, more efficient spaces for generations.
-That’s why we started this project by noting all facets of our naturally sloping, rocky landscape: its water sources as well as the surrounding air, soil, light and trees.
+That’s why we started this project by noting all facets of our naturally sloping, rocky landscape, including its water sources as well as the surrounding air, soil, light and trees.
 Then we brought as much of the outdoors inside as possible.
 We focused on designing quality views and daylighting to curb energy use.
 We positioned buildings next to multi-use trails.
 And we installed 192 solar panels that will provide an estimated 78,000 kilowatt hours of renewable electricity for Quarry Town each year.
 That’s a carbon footprint reduction equivalent to planting more than 1,500 trees!

 Preserving The Land & Recycling Materials